k) Provisions and Contingent Liabilities:

 The Company has given loans to certain unrelated parties.
 The Company has made provisions in case where there is risk of loan recovery.

-The Company has given loans to certain related parties.
-However, there is no counter party risk. (refer note 7)
+The Company has given loans to certain related parties. (refer note 7d)

 Trade and other receivables: